SimpleITK/SimpleITKLuaRock/README.md

 This example demonstrates a basic progam that uses SimpleITK to create an image of a Gaussian and then performs some operations on that image.
 First it applies the first derivative in the X direction on the Gaussian, then it rescales the pixel intensities and converts the pixel types from float32 to uint8.
 Finally the result is written out as a PNG file, and the image is displayed with the [Show function](https://itk.org/SimpleITKDoxygen/html/namespaceitk_1_1simple.html#ac8416e6e7f02dedfe8373b83dbea411d), which invokes [Fiji/ImageJ](http://fiji.sc).

 ## Custom builds
 The rockspec in this package is tied to a particular version of SimpleITK.
-So simpleitk-1.2-0.rockspec will build SimpleITK v1.2.
+So simpleitk-1.2.2-0.rockspec will build SimpleITK v1.2.2.
 To build a custom version of SimpleITK consult the [Building a Custom Version of the SimpleITK Luarock](https://github.com/SimpleITK/SimpleITKLuaRock/wiki/Building-a-custom-version-of-a-SimpleITK-rock) page.

 ## Miscellaneous
-Written by [David T. Chen](https://lhncbc.nlm.nih.gov/personnel/david-chen) from the [National Library of Medicine](https://www.nlm.nih.gov), dchen@mail.nih.gov.
+Written by David T. Chen from the [National Institute of Allergy and Infectious Diseases](https://www.niaid.nih.gov), dchen@nih.gov.
 It is covered by the Apache License, Version 2.0:

 http://www.apache.org/licenses/LICENSE-2.0

-For more information about SimpleITK, visit http://simpleitk.org
+For more information about SimpleITK, visit https://simpleitk.readthedocs.io/

 For more information about ITK, visit http://itk.org